Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 ---
 id: listen-server-host-architecture
-title: Create a game with a listen server / host architecture
+title: Create a game with a listen server and host architecture
 sidebar_label: Listen server and host architecture
-description: Learn more about creating a game with a listen server and host architecture.
 ---

 ## What is a listen server

-A listen server is hosted on one of the player's machine.
-It acts both as a server and as a client.
-This means one of the players will both play and own the game world and other players will connect to it.
-This has performance, security and cost considerations.
+A listen server acts as both a server and client on a single player's machine for multiplayer game play.
+This means one player both plays the game and owns the game world while other players connect to this server.

+This set up has performance, security, and cost considerations for implementation.

 ### Disadvantages

-- Network Performance is impacted by having to communicate with remote players over the residential internet connection of the host player.
+- Network performance relies on the residential internet connection of the host player and their machine's output effeciency.
+Both may cause the remote players connecting to the host to suffer performance issues.
-- Network Performance may also be reduced because the machine running the server is also generating an output image.
-- Listen servers grant the host player a large latency advantage over other players.
+- The host player may have a large latency advantage over the remote players.
-- The hosting client has access to all the world's information, making it easier to cheat for that player.
+- With access to all of the game world's information, the host player has an easier opportunity to cheat.
-- The server will cease to exist when host player leaves the game.
+- The server, i.e. the game ceases to exist when the host player leaves the game.

 ### Advantages

 - Essentially free
-- Don't require any special infrastructure or forward planning to set up, which makes them common at LAN parties where latency and bandwidth issues aren't a concern.
+- Doesn't require special infrastructure or forward planning to set up.
+This makes them common use for LAN parties because latency and bandwidth issues aren't a concern.

 ## When to use a listen server architecture

-The listen server architecture is a popular option for single player games which want to add the option to add a friend into an existing world.
-Listen servers work best for a smaller amount of players (< 12) and for games which don't need persistent worlds because the game state is often tied to the host.
+Listen server architecture is a popular choice for single player games that want to provide the option to add a friend into an existing game world.
+Listen servers are best suited for a smaller player group (< 12) and games that don't require a persistent world.

 :::info
+*Persistent world* in Netcode for GameObjects (NGO) means "a persistent online world."

-Persistent world in netcode usually means "persistent online world' For example, the game state isn't bound to a player or a session
+For example, the game state isn't bound to a player or a session, but is often tied to the host.
 :::

-Listen servers are also much cheaper then dedicated servers because there is no need to run dedicated authoritative servers for your game.
-Often developers chose a listen server approach because they don't want to deal with setting up a system which orchestrates their game server fleet.
+In contrast to dedicated servers, listen servers are cheaper without the need to run dedicated authoritative servers for your game.
+Often, the listen server approach is chosen to avoid setting up a system to orchestrate the game server fleet.

 :::note
-You will still have to setup matchmaking to get your players to join together.
-You can't just launch a listen server game and get players playing together, you still have to redirect players to those client-hosted servers.
+You still need to set up matchmaking for your player to join together to play.
+A listen server game requires redirecting players to the client-hosted server.
 :::

 :::funfact
-Valheim is a listen server game with a persistent world.
-The host has a save game when a group of friends want to play together the host needs to start the world from that save.
-It's not ideal, but it works.
+*Valheim* by Iron Gate Studio is a listen server game with a persistent world.
+The host has a separate save game for playing with a group of friends versus when playing alone.
+It may not be ideal, but it works.
 :::

 ## Connecting to a listen server